- March 9, 2023

 The national, non-partisan charity promotes the advantages for the society and the economy of Canada’s population reaching 100 million by 2100.
 According to the new report, immigration was a key factor in reaching this milestone, and Canada has an advantage over other economies because of the country’s large and powerful pro-immigration sentiment.

 Since the late 1990s, there has been a steady increase in Canadian support for immigration, which did not significantly decline as a result of the global financial crisis in 2008 or the start of the COVID-19 pandemic in early 2020.
-According to the report, support has increased in tandem with “growth in Canadian’s multicultural identity,” with 64% of Canadians agreeing that multiculturalism represents Canada’s identity.
+According to the report, support has increased in tandem with “growth in Canada’s multicultural identity,” with 64% of Canadians agreeing that multiculturalism represents Canada’s identity.
 From data collected 25 years ago, when only 37% of Canadians agreed, there has been a noticeable increase.

 Immigration is valued by Canadians as a strength.